-Fantasy Football Rankings: Defenses for Week 3
+Fantasy Football Week 3 Rankings: Defenses

 The Chicago Bears have faced the Green Bay Packers and the Tampa Bay Buccaneers so far this season.
 The Packers' fantasy defense scored 15 points in Week 1 against the Bears.
 The Buccaneers' fantasy defense scored 17 points in Week 2 against the Bears.